shipwright-io/image/README.md

     when: "2022-02-06T20:37:46Z"
 ```

-The field `.spec.targetImage` is mandatory.
-All other `.spec` fields are optional and if not
+The field `.spec.image` is mandatory.
+All other `.spec` fields are optional and if not provided
-provided their values are inherited from the Image pointed by `.spec.targetImage`.
-The status
+their values are inherited from the Image pointed by `.spec.image`.
+The status of an ImageImport
-of an ImageImport CR shows the result of all attempts made to import the image under the field
+CR shows the result of all attempts made to import the image under the field
 `.status.importAttempts`.
 Ten attempts are made to import an Image.

 In case of success during the import the `.status.hashReference` contains the image reference,